How to Learn Choreography

 Set Realistic Goals

 If you're new to learning choreography, don't put too many demands on yourself.
 If you attend a 4-hour seminar taught by an internationally-famous instructor, remember that many of the other dancers there will be seasoned professional dancers who are looking for new challenges.
 Don't expect to learn as quickly as them, and don't expect to look as graceful as them.
 Most of all, don't expect to retain the full choreography that was taught over the course of 4 hours.
-Just expect to come away knowing something you didn't know before: maybe one or two great new step combinations, or a few tidbits about the dance's history or ethnic context.
+Just expect to come away knowing something you didn't know before: maybe one or two great new step combinations, insights into musical interpretation, or a few tidbits about the dance's history or ethnic context.

 Even if you're learning new choreography in your local weekly class, don't put too much pressure on yourself.
 Let's say you've been dancing for 5 years, but always your own personal improvisation.
 Then you start classes with a new teacher, and you discover that other students who have been dancing only a year are learning faster than you.
 That could be discouraging.